FreeDOS

-Blinky the Fish is the mascot of FreeDOS.
-He was designed by Bas Snabilie.

 Distribution

 FreeDOS 1.1, released on 2 January 2012, is available for download as a CD-ROM image: a limited install disc that only contains the kernel and basic applications, and a full disc that contains many more applications (games, networking, development, etc.), not available As of November 2011 but with a newer, fuller 1.2.
 The legacy version 1.0 (2006) consisted of two CDs, one of which was an 8 MB install CD targeted at regular users and the other which was a larger 49 MB live CD that also held the source code of the project.

 Commercial uses

 FreeDOS is used by several companies: